xremap/nix-flake/docs/HOWTO.md

 # Xremap service configuration

-There are two categories of options:
+There are three categories of options:

+1. `enabled` option; true by default for mostly historic reasons.
-1. Options that enable package features (support for X/Wayland) or service configuration.
+2. Options that enable package features (support for X/Wayland) or service configuration.

     Feature flags are: